 Mobile Origination refers to message submission from a mobile device to an SMSC, typically via the OSPs mobile network.

 Editor’s note: Mobile origination, mobile termination, and application origination are concepts to be considered for potential removal at a later point.

-Application Origination
+SD Note: I would support generalizing to definitions of origination and termination irrespective of mobile vs. non-mobile user status.Application Origination

 Application Origination refers to the submission of messages by an application other than the native messaging application on an end-user device.

-CPaaSA ApplicationsCPaaS Applications

-Enterprise senders commonly use CPaaS applications to send large numbers of A2P messages.

-Editor’s note: Generalize this concept to messaging service provider.

-Email-to-SMS Gateways
+Messaging Service Provider

+An entity that enables consumers, organizations, or other businesses to send or receive text messages.
+The messaging service provider might not be (and frequently is not) the provider of the phone number(s) used to send or receive messages or the provider of related inbound or outbound voice services.Email-to-SMS Gateways

-Most wireless SPs offer Email-to SMS gateway services, where a sender can send an email to a gateway that converts and forwards it as an SMS towards a mobile recipient.
+Most wireless service providers offer Email-to SMS gateway services, where a sender can send an email to a gateway that converts and forwards it as an SMS towards a mobile recipient.
 Email-to-SMS is in common use by legacy applications.
 Many public service and community organizations use Email-to-SMS gateways to send messages to community members.

 Short Codes

-Historically, most A2P messaging has used registered short codes in Sender ID fields.
-Short codes in the US are coordinated by the CTIA short code registry.
-Short code registrants must be vetted and must agree to follow published best practices.
+Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between A2P and P2P traffic.
+Registered short codes were the first channel created for the exclusive use of high volume A2P messaging traffic.
+Short codes in the US are coordinated on an opt-in basis, requiring approval, agreement to follow published best practices, and enablement by each terminating messaging service provider before they can be used to terminate messages to that service provider’s users.
+Additional organizations facilitate short code resources such as iconectiv and the CTIA short code registry.

 10 Digit Long Codes (10DLC)

-More recently, SPs have started to allow A2P messages to be sent with 10-digit “long codes” (effectively, TNs) in the Sender-ID fields..Unlike short codes, 10DLCs do not have a centralized entity to enforce best practices.Editor’s note: Add call out to toll-free.
+Historically, businesses and consumers sent messages using ten-digit phone numbers without a distinction between A2P and P2P traffic.
+More recently, documents such as the CTIA Messaging Best Practices and contractual updates proliferated upstream from mobile carrier interconnection agreements have attempted to define, identify, and separate traffic sent from 10-digit “long codes” (10DLC).
+10DLCs are effectively local phone numbers) in the Sender-ID fields as either A2P or P2P.
+Traffic that originates from any messaging service provider other than a major mobile carrier that shows a local phone number in the sender ID field is automatically considered to be A2P, and therefore as coming from a business or organization, unless the message sender is able to submit an application through its originating service provider and obtain specific approval from major wireless carriers to be given an exemption to be treated as P2P and therefore not subject to registration requirements and additional per-message fees.

+Toll Free Messaging

+Toll free messaging was established based on the desire of businesses and organizations to text-enable their existing toll-free business numbers.
+Like short codes, toll-free phone numbers are exclusively used for A2P messaging.

 Application to Person (A2P) Example Architecture

 Figure 1 A2P Example Architecture